How we communicate.

 Additional Rate Notes:

-We purchase the majority of stock images from Shutterstock.
+We purchase the majority of stock images from Shutterstock and Deposit Photos.
 Up to three of these are included within any quoted price.
 Additional images are charged at the pass-through rate, which varies from stock site to stock site.
 Clients may provide all of their own images, but this does not decrease the quoted price.

 We will look over provided content for obvious errors, but website editing is charged at an hourly rate, outside of the quoted package.

-We are able to provide a firm quote after we've spoken with you via phone call, Skype, or email.
-We offer a 20-minute complimentary call to make sure Potterton is a good fit for your project.
+We are able to provide a firm quote after we've spoken with you via phone call or via email.
+We offer a 30-minute complimentary call to make sure Potterton is a good fit for your project.